When your baby is stillbornStillbirth; Fetal demise; Pregnancy - stillborn

-- Meet with a genetics counselor.
-If the fetus died because of an inherited problem, you can find what your risks are in the future.
+- Meet with a genetic counselor.
+If the baby died because of an inherited problem, you can learn your risks for the future.

-- Talk to your doctor before you get pregnant.
+- Talk to your provider before you get pregnant.
 Make sure chronic health problems like diabetes are in good control.
-Tell your doctor about all your medicines, even the ones you buy at the drugstore.
+Tell your provider about all your medicines, even the ones you buy without a prescription.

 - Lose weight if you're overweight.
 Obesity raises the risk of stillbirth.
-Talk to your doctor about how to safely lose weight before you get pregnant.
+Ask your provider how to safely lose weight before you get pregnant.

 - Adopt good health habits.
 Smoking, drinking, and using street drugs are dangerous during pregnancy.
 Get help quitting before you get pregnant.